-Interested in fundraising online?
+Interested in personal campaign page?
 We can create a personalized page for you.
-Raise money in honor of someone you love, ask friends and family to sponsor a personal challenge like running a 5K, create a team fundraising page for your workplace or school.
+Raise money in honor of someone you love, ask friends and family to help, create a team fundraising page for your workplace or school.
 Do something that makes you feel great!

 Looking for an easy and fun way to raise funds for Fragile X?